benjaminwgordon/Sliding-Window-Pattern-Lesson/README.md

 Sharkbert Study Group
 Sliding Window Pattern
-The sliding window pattern is a useful design pattern when we want to find a continuous subset of data that matches some conditions.
+<h4>The sliding window pattern is a useful design pattern when we want to find a continuous subset of data that matches some conditions.</h4>
-We can imagine a "Window" that we can look through to see a smaller portion of the data.
-If we "slide" that window across our data, it exposes a continuous subset of the data with a constant length.
+<h4>We can imagine a "Window" that we can look through to see a smaller portion of the data.
+If we "slide" that window across our data, it exposes a continuous subset of the data with a constant length.</h4>

 Given this array: [0,1,4,3,5,6,4,3,2,3,4,5]
 Window length: 5